Skip to main content

 How to Prevent Ransomware Attacks

-There are some defensive steps companies and individuals can take to prevent repel ransomware attacks, in conjunction with other basic network security measures:
+There are some defensive steps companies and individuals can take to prevent ransomware attacks, in conjunction with other basic network security measures:

 • Keep any operating system patched and with recent security updates to limit vulnerabilities.